 Of course, with the new billing system, quite a few things are bound to change along with it.
 One of the great things about WHMCS was keeping the support ticketing system, affiliates, etc., all in one platform.
 That’s not the case with EDD, but I have found alternative systems that integrate with it.
 All support requests and documentation will be handled via a platform called, Help Scout.
 This platform is pretty popular in many development circles and comes well-recommended.
 This system is specifically email-based but comes with an interface that you can use as well.
 In the future, email email@example.com when you need support.
 You can also open a support ticket by logging into your account.

-Another important change around the support system will be the support hours going forward.
+Another critical change around the support system will be the support hours from now on.
 I have typically responded to support requests any day (weekend, holiday, or otherwise), and it’s becoming unsustainable.
 As we advance, I will be conducting support hours Monday through Friday from 9:00 am until 5:00 pm EST. I ask that you wait at least 24 business hours on weekdays and 48 business hours on weekends for a response.
-I’ll always try my best to respond as soon as I receive a ticket.
+Of course, I’ll always try my best to respond as soon as I receive a ticket.

 More Advanced Affiliate Program